 In modern literature, this device is often used to create an ironic twist of fate in which the villain gets caught up in his/her own trap.

-In C. S. Lewis’ The Horse and His Boy, Prince Rabadash climbs upon a mounting block during the battle in Archenland.
+In C. S. Lewis’ The Horse and His Boy, Prince Rabadash climbs upon a mounting block during the big struggle in Archenland.
 When he jumps down while shouting “The bolt of Tash falls from above,” his hauberk catches on a hook and leaves him hanging, humiliated and trapped.

 In John Boyne’s The Boy in the Striped Pyjamas a concentration camp commander’s son is mistakenly caught up with inmates rounded up for gassing.